ARION

 Tears streamed from her eyes and Angel wiped at them furiously.
 “I can’t reply with anything more than excuses,” she murmured.
 "I didn’t do it on purpose.
 My tiger did it all.
 It’s as if it took control and I could do nothing to stop it.”

 “Your tiger took over…” said another voice.
-She was not sure, but thought it might be the mayor, the former captain of the ship.
+She was not sure, but thought it might be the former captain of the ship.

 Angel leaned against the door glass, resting her forehead against it, but in the absence of gravity, she began to float away.
 “I have no valid excuse,” she muttered, looking again at her hand.
 Her wounds still had not stopped bleeding, so she pressed her wet hand up against them again.